Riku Miura: 2022–23 season: World, Grand Prix Final, and Four Continents champions

 In July, Miura injured her left shoulder while skating in a Japanese ice show during the off-season, which kept the pair from significant training until September.
 Despite this, Miura/Kihara managed to win gold at their first Grand Prix event, the 2022 Skate Canada International, becoming the first Japanese pair team ever to do so.
 Their free skate program earned praise from Sleeping at Last, the artist of the program's music.
-Weeks later, they competed at their second assignment, the 2022 NHK Trophy in Sapporo, winning the short program with a new personal best score, nearly 14 points clear of Americans Chan/Howe in second.
+Weeks later, they competed at their second assignment, the 2022 NHK Trophy in Sapporo, winning the short program with a new personal best score of 78.25, nearly 14 points clear of Americans Chan/Howe in second.
 They won the free skate by a wide margin, with only two minor errors, winning their second Grand Prix gold and becoming the first Japanese team to win Japan's home Grand Prix event.
 These results qualified them for the Grand Prix Final.

-Miura/Kihara entered the Final in Turin as the top-seeded team and won the short program over American reigning World champions Knierim/Frazier by a 0.43 point margin, with the latter team having a jump error.
-They won the free skate by a similarly narrow 0.87 point margin after Miura doubled an intended triple toe loop and Kihara put his hand down on their triple Salchow.
-Kihara lamented the latter mistake, saying it was "the first time in eight years" that he had done so.
-He added that "we were saved by the power of the audience."
-They were the first Japanese pair to both medal at and win the Grand Prix Final.
+Miura/Kihara entered the Grand Prix Final in Turin as the top-seeded team and won the short program over American reigning World champions Knierim/Frazier by a 0.43 point margin, with the latter team having a jump error.
+They also won the free skate by a narrow 0.87 points margin, despite Miura doubling an intended triple toe loop and Kihara putting his hand down on a triple Salchow.
+Kihara later said it was "the first time in eight years" that he had made such an error, adding that "we were saved by the power of the audience."
+They became the first Japanese pair to both medal at and win the Grand Prix Final.

 Miura/Kihara were next scheduled to compete at the 2022–23 Japan Championships, but their travel from Canada to Japan was disrupted by the onset of a major winter storm, which resulted in their luggage being lost.
-Because of their lost skates, they were unable to compete at the championship, though the federation said they would still be considered for international assignments in the second half of the season.
+Without their skates, they were unable to compete at the championship, though the federation said they would still be considered for international assignments in the second half of the season.